 - You can file a letter with your comments, which will be considered during the hearing

-- At the end of the process, you can review the OEB’s decision and its reasons on our website
+- At the end of the process, you can review the OEB’s decision and its reasons on their website

-To learn more about this hearing, find instructions on how to file a letter with your comments or become an intervenor, or to access any document related to this case, please enter either of the file numbers EB-2020-0076 or EB-2020-0231 on the
+EB-2021-0268.
+To learn more about this hearing, find instructions on how to file a letter with your comments or become an intervenor, or to access any document related to this case, please enter the file numbers EB-2021-0268 on the

 Oral vs. Written Hearings